 This program is licensed by the Arizona State Board of Nursing Care Institution Administrators & Assisted Living Facility Managers.
-Regional Center for Border Health, Inc./College of Health Careers holds an institutional accreditation by the Accrediting Bureau of Health Education schools.

 Students will be provided an overall orientation of Regional Center for Border Health, Inc. College of Health Careers and complete required student file forms.
 During this orientation, students will be provided a short Medical Terminology course with an evaluation at the end of the course to measure understanding.
-Students will be taught how to "break down" medical terms using prefixes, root words and suffixes to promote a basic understanding of the terminology used in the medical field
+Students will be taught how to "break down" medical terms using prefixes, root words and suffixes to promote a basic understanding of the terminology used in the medical field.